 Besides the discussed technical parameters, a successful coronary CTA also depends on proper patient selection and preparation (Figure 6).
-Furthermore, as with every CT angiography examination, a strong and homogenous arterial enhancement of the coronary arteries is required.
-Important parameters to consider here include contrast agent volume, iodine concentration, injection speed and bolus duration, which should be adjusted to the body habitus of the patient (e.g. body mass index (BMI)).20 Intraluminal contrast attenuation, a determinant of image quality, is also influenced by other technical parameters 21, as e.g. it has been showed that lowering the kilovoltage from 120 to 100 kV not only reduces radiation exposure, but results also in a significant increase (27-36%) of the vascular attenuation at the same injection rate.
-This is due to the higher attenuation of iodine at lower energy.^{22, 23} However, image noise is also increased in the range of 16-81 % ^{22, 24}, which allows further decrease of the tube energy to 80 kV only in children and adults with low BMI.^{21, 25} A more extensive discussion falls outside the scope of this review.
+Furthermore, as with every CTA examination, a strong and homogeneous arterial enhancement of the coronary arteries is required.
+Important parameters to consider here include contrast agent volume, iodine concentration, injection speed and bolus duration, which should be adjusted to the body habitus of the patient [e.g. body mass index (BMI)].
+Intraluminal contrast attenuation, a determinant of image quality, is also influenced by other technical parameters, as for e.g. it has been showed that lowering the kilovoltage from 120 kV to 100 kV not only reduces radiation exposure, but also results in a significant increase (27-36%) of the vascular attenuation at the same injection rate.
+This is due to the higher attenuation of iodine at lower energy.
+However, image noise is also increased in the range of 16-81%, which allows further decrease of the tube energy to 80 kV only in children and adults with low BMI.
+A more extensive discussion falls outside the scope of this review.